-ATH105B (65B).
-Special Topics in Theater-Stage Combat (Not offered 2007-2008).
+ATH105.
+Special Topics in Theater-Stage Combat (Spring; Finlay).
 An exploration of the physical violence portrayed on stage from the Elizabethan period to the present.
 Students will be instructed in the safe use of both period and contemporary weaponry as well as the techniques of unarmed stage fighting.
 Prerequisite: ATH230 or permission of the instructor.